Archie Madekwe

-Archie Madekwe (/məˈdɛkweɪ/, born 10 February 1995) is an English actor.
+Archie Madekwe (/məˈdɛkweɪ/) is an English actor.
 On television, he is known for his role in the Apple TV+ series See (2019–2022).
 His films include Midsommar (2019), Gran Turismo and Saltburn (both 2023).

 Early life and education

-Madekwe was born in South London.
+Archie Madekwe was born in South London.
 His cousin is actress Ashley Madekwe.
-He is of English, Nigerian and Swiss descent.
+He is of English, Nigerian, and Swiss descent.

 At 14, Madekwe began attending the BRIT School.
 He also joined the National Youth Theatre.
-He furthered his studies at the London Academy of Music and Dramatic Art (LAMDA), and left early when he was cast in The Goat, or Who Is Sylvia? on the West End.
+He furthered his studies at the London Academy of Music and Dramatic Art (LAMDA), and left early when he was cast in The Goat, or Who Is Sylvia? in the West End.
+He said of this experience: "I learned more doing that job than anything else I’ve ever done".

 Career

 Madekwe made his television debut in 2014 with a guest appearance in an episode of the BBC medical drama Casualty.
 He then portrayed Luca in two episodes of the Channel 4 comedy-drama Fresh Meat in 2016.

 In 2017, Madekwe made his West End debut in The Goat, or Who Is Sylvia? at the Theatre Royal Haymarket alongside Damian Lewis and Sophie Okonedo.
 He landed his first named film role as Luke in Teen Spirit after the casting director saw him in the play.
 That year he was named a Screen International ‘Star of Tomorrow’.
 The same year he also appeared in the Channel 4 sitcom Hang Ups.

 In 2019, Madekwe began starring as Kofun in the Apple TV+ science fiction series See, played Courfeyrac in the BBC One adaptation of Les Misérables, and starred as Simon in Ari Aster's A24 folk horror film Midsommar.
 In 2021, he appeared in the film Voyagers alongside Colin Farrell and Lily-Rose Depp and voiced Sedgwick in the Emmy winning "Ice" installment of the Netflix animated anthology series Love, Death & Robots.

 In 2023, Madekwe starred in Neill Blomkamp's sports film based on a true story, Gran Turismo.
 He also appeared in both Heart of Stone for Netflix and had a leading role in Emerald Fennell's Saltburn.

+In 2025, Madekwe starred in Alex Russel’s debut, Lurker.
+The role gained him his first BAFTA Film Award nomination for the EE Rising Star Award and his first Film Independent Spirit Award nomination for Best Supporting Actor.

+In 2026 Madekwe appeared in the series Steal.

+In 2026, Madekwe starred in Simon Stone’s adaptation of The Oresteia at The Bridge Theatre.